Rene-rlopez/python_ejercicios/password_generator/README.md

 ## import

-### re:
+1. **re:**
 	A regular expression, or regex, is a pattern used to match a specific combination of characters inside a string.
 It is a valid alternative to if/else conditional statements when you need to match or find patterns inside a string for validation purposes, character replacement, and others.

 	- **compile()**: The compile() function from the re module compiles the string passed as the argument into a regular expression object that can be used by other re methods.
 	- **search()**: The search() function from the re module analyzes the string passed as the argument looking for the first place where the regex pattern matches the string.
 	- **findall()**: It's similar to search but it returns a list with all the occurrences of the matched pattern.
 	- **Character class**: is indicated by square brackets and matches one character among those specified between the brackets.
 For example, ma[dnt] matches either mad, man, or mat.
 	- **all()**: is a built-in Python function that returns True if all the elements inside a given iterable evaluate to True.
 Otherwise, it returns False.
 	- **Generator expressions**: A Generator expressions follow the syntax of list comprehensions but they use parentheses instead of square brackets.
 Memory can be saved by using a generator expression.
-- **secrets**: Generador seguro de números aleatorios.
+2. **secrets:** Generador seguro de números aleatorios.
-- **string**: Provee conjuntos como ascii_letters, digits y punctuation.
+3. **string:** Provee conjuntos como ascii_letters, digits y punctuation.

 ## Raw string